ArielWy/ChunkEraser/README.md

 ## How it Works

 - **Countdown:** The plugin runs on a cooldown timer (in seconds).
 During the countdown, players may see an action bar or boss bar showing time remaining until the next event.
 - **Erasing:** When the timer expires, ChunkEraser deletes chunks around each player.
 Depending on the mode, it might remove one random chunk or all chunks within a given radius, shape or pattern.
-This causes terrain to collapse or disappear, often with particles and sound effects.
+This causes terrain to collaps often with particles and sound effects.
 - **Player Impact:** Any player standing on an erased chunk may fall into lower terrain or the void, adding danger and excitement.
 After each erase, the timer resets (or increases) for the next event.
 - **Alerts:** The plugin can broadcast chat messages and play sounds right before or after chunks are erased (e.g. “Warning: Chunks will vanish in 10 seconds!”).
 It may also use a boss bar to visually show the countdown.
 These alerts often use placeholders (like player name or time) for dynamic info.